 Home title fraud describes the act of a scammer changing the ownership of your property in a fraudulent way such as forging your name on a deed.
 Historically, property owners check the Property Appraiser’s website as well as updated documents from the Clerk of Court to verify they have not been a victim of home title fraud.
-With Property Watch, owners no longer need to parse through documents, instead they will receive email alerts in the event a change is detected in by our office.
+With Property Watch, owners no longer need to parse through documents, instead, they will receive email alerts in the event a change is detected by our office.

 How do you sign up for Property Watch?

 To sign up, you will need be positively identified as the owner of the property you are requesting to receive alerts on by providing your Florida Driver’s License, or ID Card, and date of birth.
 Non-Florida Driver’s License will also require a photo of your ID.
 You will also need your Parcel ID Number (Format 00000-000-000) which can be found on our website here.
 You can also search for a Tangible Personal Property Account for businesses (Format 000000) by using that account number that you can find here.

 Who is eligible to sign up for Property Watch?

 The Alachua County Property Appraiser’s Office provides this service to property owners in Alachua County at no cost.
 Our systems work seamlessly with Florida ID records.
 We cannot accommodate out-of-state owners at this time and each person that signs up must have a valid email address to receive the alerts.
 Once signed up, you will receive a confirmation email.
 If you do not receive this confirmation email, check your spam folder or re-sign up and make sure you have your correct email address in the correct field.
 If you DO NOT have a valid email address, you will NOT be signed up for Property Watch.

 Have questions or need assistance?